AyushS1304/DSA/Readme.md

 ## Daily Leetcode

-Here’s your updated table with **Soup Servings** added at the end in the same format:

 | 🧠 Problem Name                             | 🌐 Problem Link                                                                                          | 🔗 C++ Solution                                            | 🔗 Java Solution                                             | 🔗 Python Solution                                           | 📅 Date    | 🧩 Approach / Notes                       |
 | ------------------------------------------- | -------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ---------- | ----------------------------------------- |